CUCUMBERanOrSNCompany/React-Songs-Presenter/GitHub Related/README.md

    password: '', (No Password)

-   Alternatively, modify Backend/Entities/DBConfig.js with your credentials.
+   Alternatively, modify _Backend/Entities/DBConfig.js with your credentials_.

 2. Run main: